 - The name Chicago comes from the Algonquin word “Chicagou” or “Shikaakwa,” which translates to “onion field” or “wild garlic.”

-- Chicago is home to 552 park, 15 miles of bathing beaches and 19 miles of lakefront bicycle paths.
+- Chicago is home to 552 park, 18 mile lakefront bicycle paths and bathing beaches.

 - Historic Route 66 begins in Chicago.